abdu95/data-engineering-2/README.md

 * Term project report PDF
 * Power point presentation - material for a few minutes presentation
 * Knime workflow file
-* Source files, which contains
+* Source files, which contains tables of GDPPC, the population, European countries ependiture on sports and Olympic medals
 * SQL Script about loading data

 ## Reproducibility